 Cost recovery income is related to infrastructure built during the development of CDR.
 The infrastructure was built by the non-controlling shareholders prior to our acquisition of our controlling ownership interest in CDR.
-There was no cost recovery income received by CDR for the three months ended March 31, 2025 and 2024.
-The decrease in gain on foreign currency transaction, cost recovery income and other is due to changes in foreign currency gains.
+Cost recovery income of \$1.0 million was received by CDR for the three and six months ended June 30, 2025 related to infrastructure built during the development of the Century Downs REC project.
+The distribution to CDR's non-controlling shareholders is part of an agreement between CRM and CDR.
+Cost recovery income of \$1.1 million was received by CDR for the three and six months ended June 30, 2024.